Mike Haynes (ice hockey): Broadcasting roles

 Being one of the most versatile sports broadcasters, Haynes also calls games for many other sports besides ice hockey, including Colorado Rapids soccer, Colorado Springs Sky Sox baseball, Colorado Mammoth lacrosse, college football and basketball, rodeo, wrestling, and boxing.
-Previously, Haynes was also the play-by-play announcer for Colonial Hockey League's Utica Bulldogs (1993-4) and the Capital District Islanders of the American Hockey League.
+Previously, Haynes was also the play-by-play announcer for the American Hockey League's Baltimore Skipjacks (1989-90) and Capital District Islanders (1990-93), the Colonial Hockey League's Utica Bulldogs (1993-94), and the International Hockey League's Denver Grizzlies (1994-95).
 Haynes also called the national championships of Golden Gloves Boxing on Fox Sports in 2002.

 Brain Aneurysm

 On April 7, 2008, Haynes was diagnosed with a brain aneurysm of his basilar artery.
 He successfully underwent surgery for the problem two days later, but he was unable to do the play-by-play for the Colorado Avalanche in the 2008 Stanley Cup playoffs.
-Former Avalanche and current St. Louis Blues announcer John Kelly filled in in his absence before returning next season.
+Former Avalanche and current Los Angeles Kings announcer John Kelly filled in in his absence until Haynes returned the next season.